Checking vs. savings accounts: What's the difference?

 No monthly maintenance fees (or easy ways to avoid them)

+Should you open a checking and savings account?
+What about opening them with your partner?
 Choosing how much you should allocate to your checking account or savings account depends on your financial needs.

-For instance, if you’re looking to save for several things, like an engagement ring, a new exercise bike, a camping trip, or building up an emergency fund, putting the money in a savings account probably makes the most sense.
-(Our buckets tool can help you keep your savings organized all within one account.)
+For instance, if you’re looking to save for several things, like an engagement ring, a new exercise bike, a camping trip or building up an emergency fund, putting the money in a savings account probably makes the most sense.
+(Our savings buckets tool can help you keep your savings organized all within one account.)
 Keep your money in savings — earning interest — then transfer it to a checking account once you’re ready to make a purchase or need the funds.

 But for your regular, everyday expenses, a checking account is likely the best option.

-The bottom Line
+The bottom line